-If the Data Controller requires information or assistance regarding security measures, documentation or information on how the Data Processor processes personal data in general, and such request contains information that goes beyond what is required by applicable Data Protection Laws, the Data Processor may require payment for such additional services.
+If the Data Controller requires information or assistance regarding security measures, documentation or information on how the Data Processor processes personal data in general, and such request contains information that goes beyond what is required by applicable Data Protection Law, the Data Processor may require payment for such additional services.

-The Data Processor, its employees and subcontractors must ensure confidentiality in relation to personal data processed under the Agreement.
+The Data Processor and its employees must ensure confidentiality in relation to personal data processed under the Agreement.
 This provision shall also apply after termination of the Agreement.

 The Data Responsible employees personal data is only handled by trained and educated staff, whom are compliant with the obligations under this agreement.

 The obligations of the Data Responsible